-The economy is experiencing elevated inflation levels as a result of global supply and demand imbalances, where global demand continues to outpace current supplies.
-For example, the BLS Consumer Price Index ("CPI") for all urban consumers increased 8% from December 2021 to December 2022 as compared to the Federal Reserve's stated goal of 2%.
-In order to manage the inflation risk currently present in the United States' economy, the Federal Reserve has utilized monetary policy in the form of interest rate increases in an effort to bring the inflation rate in line with its stated goal of 2% on a long-term basis.
+The economy experienced elevated inflation levels as a result of global supply and demand imbalances, where global demand outpaced supplies beginning in 2021 and continuing through 2023.
+For example, CPI for all urban consumers increased 8% from December 2021 to December 2022 and an additional 4% from December 2022 to December 2023 as compared to the Federal Reserve's stated goal of 2%.
+In order to manage the inflation risk present in the United States' economy, the Federal Reserve utilized monetary policy in the form of interest rate increases beginning in March 2022 in an effort to bring the inflation rate in line with its stated goal of 2% on a long-term basis.
+Between March 2022 and December 2023, the Federal Reserve increased the federal funds interest rate by 5.25%.
+While inflationary pressures in the United States' economy have begun to subside, we continue to be impacted by the increased federal funds interest rate.
+See "-Results of Operations" for more information.

-The global economy also continues to be impacted by the effects of the COVID-19 pandemic and global events, among other factors.
+The economy also continues to be impacted by the effects of global events.
 These events have often caused global supply chain disruptions with additional pressure due to trade sanctions on Russia and other global trade restrictions, among others.
-However, our supply chain has not experienced any significant interruptions as a result of the COVID-19 pandemic or global supply and demand imbalances.
+However, our supply chain has not experienced any significant interruptions as a result of such events.

 Inflationary pressures, particularly as they relate to certain of our long-term contracts with CPI-based adjustments, and supply chain disruptions have and could continue to result in increases to our operating and capital costs that are not fixed.
-For example, our 2023 capital budget reflects an approximate 10% increase in service cost inflation as compared to the year ended December 31, 2022.
-Additionally, these economic variables could lead to a renegotiation of contracts and/or supply agreements, among others.
 These economic variables are beyond our control and may adversely impact our business, financial condition, results of operations and future cash flows.